-Ransomware Cyberattacks On Baltimore Put City Services Offline
+Ransomware Cyberattacks Knock Baltimore's City Services Offline

 "The process of buying a house is so long and tedious anyway," Merson said.
 "Waiting is tough."

-City officials announced the development of a multi-step "manual workaround" plan on Monday, nearly two weeks after city servers were first breached.
+City officials announced the development of a multistep "manual workaround" plan on Monday, nearly two weeks after city servers were first breached.

 The City of Baltimore has developed a manual workaround that will allow real estate transactions to proceed during the City's technology outage.
 Starting tomorrow, the Wolman Municipal Building will be open from 7am - 7pm, Monday - Friday.
 Instructions below - please share! pic.twitter.com/lvvoa7maTX— Bill Henry (@BillforBmore) May 19, 2019